solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-00-01-Sample-App/README.md

       service nginx restart
       ```

-15. Your configuration needs to survive an App Service restart.
+15. The configuration needs to survive an App Service restart.
 Update the App Service Startup Command.

        - Navigate to the **Settings** section.
        - Select **Configuration**.